 In retrospect, Material Requirements Planning and computerized inventory systems were a tremendous leap forward for supply planning.
-Before these systems the work for supply chain planning was tedious.
-Manually calculated consumption logic-based ordering formulas.
+Before these systems, the work for supply chain planning was tedious.
+It manually calculated consumption logic-based ordering formulas.
 This includes things like economic order quantity or bin control ordering systems.
-It was not that long ago when all forms of supply chain planning with manual calculations and paper inventory ledgers.
+It was not long ago when all supply chain planning forms with manual calculations and paper inventory ledgers.

 MRP Becomes Absorbed by the Rising Trend of ERP

 Eventually, the market matured, and Material Requirements Planning became less of a differentiator between vendors.
 The industry consolidated.
 Software vendors merged or exited the marketplace as Material Requirements Planning was incorporated into ERP systems.

 Around this time, DRP took over as the leading edge.
 It was easy for those experienced with material requirements planning to understand since both methods moved material through a series of linked locations based on external demand.

 Material Requirements Planning focused on individual sites in the supply network while DRP controls the movements between the locations.
 Material Requirements Planning is focused on the inbound supply plan and the manufacturing bill of material.
 DRP on a higher level of abstraction, the supply network, and the outbound supply plan.
 The description below summarizes the relationship between MRP and DRP.